SunZillaBerlin/Score/README.md

-# score
+# SunZilla Score
-SunZilla score is a hard- and software package
+...is a hard- and software package